-- 1.1 In exercise of the powers conferred by section 240 of the Civil Aviation Act 1969 [Act 3], the Chief Executive Officer makes this Civil Aviation Notice ('CAN') 004/2020 Revision 01 to provide requirements and guidance on the carriage and stowage of cargo in the aircraft passenger cabin in exceptional circumstances, to increase cargo carriage capacity beyond the capacity of the lower cargo compartments. - 1.2 CAN 004/2020 Revision 1 supersedes CAN 004/2020 dated 18 September 2020.
-Revised items are marked with a revision bar. - 1.3 The scenario stated in 1.1 excludes the carriage of passengers. - 1.4 EDTO flights conducted using this exemption are limited to a maximum diversion time of 90 minutes. - 1.5 List of exempted Regulations and Directives: - a) Regulation 120 of the Malaysian Civil Aviation Regulations 2016. - b) Paragraph 4.8 of Civil Aviation Directive 6 Part 1 Commercial Air Transport.
+- 1.1 In exercise of the powers conferred by section 240 of the Civil Aviation Act 1969 [Act 3], the Chief Executive Officer makes this Civil Aviation Notice ('CAN') 016/2021 to provide requirements and guidance on the carriage and stowage of cargo in the aircraft passenger cabin in exceptional circumstances, to increase cargo carriage capacity beyond the capacity of the lower cargo compartments. - 1.2 CAN 016/2021 supersedes CAN 004/2020 Revision 01 dated 06 May 2021. - 1.3 The scenario stated in 1.1 excludes the carriage of passengers. - 1.4 EDTO flights conducted using this exemption are limited to a maximum diversion time of 90 minutes. - 1.5 List of exempted Regulations and Directives: - a) Regulation 120 of the Malaysian Civil Aviation Regulations 2016. - b) Paragraph 4.8 of Civil Aviation Directive 6 Part 1 Commercial Air Transport.